 I'm looking for genre-blending fiction... books that pull a bit of genre into the literary.

-When it comes to my clients, Mike Chen's Here & Now & Then, Erica Boyce's The Fifteen Wonders of Daniel Green, and Alison Stine's The Grower, are the perfect example of this.
-Literary fiction with splashes of time travel, secret societies, and the apocalypse?
+When it comes to my clients, Mike Chen's Here & Now & Then and A Beginning at the End, Erica Boyce's The Fifteen Wonders of Daniel Green, and Alison Stine's The Grower and Trashlands, are the perfect example of this.
+Literary fiction with splashes of time travel, secret societies, cults, and the apocalypse?
 Yes.
 Please.

 I also really love literary fiction that takes you into small worlds and communities where I'm an outsider.
 A glimpse inside a complex family, or a workplace.
-One of my favorite novels of 2018 was Number One Chinese Restaurant by Lillian Li.
+Like my client Erica Boyce’s Lost at Sea, a family saga set in a fishing town, or one of my favorite novels of 2018, Number One Chinese Restaurant by Lillian Li.
 I'd love to find a book like that.

 As for weirdly specific things I'm looking for...
 I'm dying to find a great book about a cult or a survivalist or a plague... maybe all of them in one?